nrfconnect/sdk-nrf/doc/nrf/ug_matter_configuring_env.rst

    a.
 Build the controller using one of the options described in :ref:`ug_matter_configuring_controller_pc`.
    #.
 Complete the following steps from the :doc:`matter:python_chip_controller_building` user guide in the Matter documentation:

-      * Building and installing - which prepares your CHIPTool for commissioning.
+      * Building and installing - which prepares the controller for commissioning.
       * Running the tool - which gives you access to Bluetooth interface.
       * Using Python CHIP Controller for Matter accessory testing - which prepares your device programmed with the Matter sample for commissioning and testing.